 Tech companies love to talk about how automation, internet of things, and the connected house are going to make the machines we use every day more convenient.
 But does it work?
 Anyone who’s used Apple’s Siri or “talk to text” feature knows that the promises of technology sometimes fall short.
 Here’s the Xiaomi air purifier, […]

-When I started Smart Air in 2013, I wanted to buy a particle counter, and I had basically two options.
+When I started Smart Air in 2013, I wanted to buy an air quality monitor.
+I had basically two options.
 I could buy a US$260 Dylos or spend thousands of dollars on the crazy expensive particle counters.
-Since then, the market has exploded with new particle counters as cheap as 99 RMB.
+Since then, the market has exploded with new air quality monitors as cheap as 99 RMB.
 But are they […]

 My particle counter is a beast–I’ve loved it.
-But I’ve always wondered how the counts of laser particle counters like mine: …compare to the measurements of the huge stationary air quality monitoring stations that governments use, like this one in New Zealand: If you look at the US Embassy’s Twitter feed, you’ll notice that its […]
+But I’ve always wondered how the counts of laser particle counters like mine: …compare to the measurements of the huge stationary air quality monitoring stations that governments use, like this one in New Zealand: If you look at the US Embassy’s Twitter feed, […]

-The beast.
-The Dylos DC1100 Pro Air Quality Monitor.
-This is what I use to test whether the filters work.
+The Dylos DC1100 Pro Air Quality Monitor is what I use to test whether the filters work.
 It gives readings of the number of particles 2.5 micrometers and above, as well as .5 micrometers and above per .01 cubic foot.
 They’re available through Amazon for $261.